Biodiversity

 species of medium- and large-sized mammals

 Half of these are wildlife endemic to the geothermal reservations and found nowhere else in the world.
 In most project sites, the forests within the EDC-managed watersheds represent the last remaining blocks of contiguous forests.
-EDC BINHI’s vital forest protection initiatives are made possible only through collaboration with the DENR, local government units, and other stakeholders that help conserve these forest habitats.
+BINHI’s vital forest protection initiatives are made possible only through collaboration with the DENR, local government units, and other stakeholders that help conserve these forest habitats.

-The partnership between UP-IB and EDC BINHI has generated a vast amount of knowledge on the rich biodiversity present in each geothermal facility since it began its first phase back in 2008.
-Thus, the biodiversity metrics component of BCMP’s third phase will use this 10-year baseline of information to develop standards for assessing and monitoring the health and integrity of the forest and streams within EDC BINHI’s geothermal facilities.
+The partnership between UP-IB and BINHI has generated a vast amount of knowledge on the rich biodiversity present in each geothermal facility since it began its first phase back in 2008.
+Thus, the biodiversity metrics component of BCMP’s third phase will use this 10-year baseline of information to develop standards for assessing and monitoring the health and integrity of the forest and streams within BINHI’s geothermal facilities.

-With EDC BINHI’s sites serving as a natural laboratory to test out this new system, it aims to create a widespread adoption as the Philippines’ standard ecosystem health assessment and monitoring system.
+With BINHI’s sites serving as a natural laboratory to test out this new system, it aims to create a widespread adoption as the Philippines’ standard ecosystem health assessment and monitoring system.

 Flagship Species Initiative (FSI)